rachaelclose/CS4782-5782FinalDeliverable/README.md

 The __init __ of ResNetDrop creates a list of 54 survival rates, determined using the linear decay rule.
 It splits this list into three lists, one for each block_layer.
 The block_layer function assigns the respective survival rates to each residual block.

 ### Reproduction Steps
+The project can be reproduced by running train.py - this script can be copied into a Google collab notebook or it can be also be run on a G2 instance.
+Using a G2 instance, our code ran for about 13 hours.

 ### Results/Insights